Tax deductions for nurses

 Your TWO Biggest Expenses as a Nurse

-As a nurse, you work long hours caring for others, but are you taking care of your own financial health?
+You work long hours caring for others, but are you taking care of your own financial health?
 While you might expect housing, car payments, or student loans to be your largest expenses, the truth is the two biggest costs for most nurses working full time are not any of those bills!

 Here’s how these two often overlooked factors can drain your financial resources—and what you can do to minimize their impact.